ono-midori/ono-midori.github.io/techs/libevent.md

 ev_ssize_t bufferevent_get_max_single_write(struct bufferevent *bev);
 ```

 The two "set" functions replace the current read and write maxima respectively.
-If the size value is 0 or above EV_SSIZE_MAX, they instead set the maxima to the default value.
+If the size value is 0 or above `EV_SSIZE_MAX`, they instead set the maxima to the default value.
 These functions return 0 on success and -1 on failure.

 The two "get" functions return the current per-loop read and write maxima respectively.